Login

 Example:

-I’ve reached out to you because with ten years of experience, your company should rely on a process server without having to worry whether documents are being filed correctly or whether deadlines are being met.
+I’ve reached out to you because, with ten years of experience, your company should rely on a process server without having to worry whether documents are being filed correctly or whether deadlines are being met.
 Our firm employs reliable process servers with extensive experience in many areas, concentrating on the following:

-Service of Process Pick Ups and Deliveries
+• Pick Ups and Deliveries

-Skip Tracing Regular, Rush and Priority Service
+• Regular, Rush, and Priority Service

-Discounted Bulk Serves Court Filings (including eFilings)
+• Court Filings (including eFilings)

-Research Private Investigation Services
+• Private Investigation Services

 The fourth paragraph

 The fourth and final paragraph should support the information you have provided and conclude the letter.
-Include association memberships to help establish legitimacy, and close with a statement that encourages the individual to take action.
+Include association memberships to help establish legitimacy and close with a statement that encourages the individual to take action.

 Example:

 Additionally, our firm goes above and beyond to ensure we are meeting our clients' needs.
-For a regular serve we guarantee a first attempt within three days, and we are always willing to accommodate additional requests and last-minute serves.
+For a regular serve, we guarantee the first attempt within three days and we are always willing to accommodate additional requests and last-minute serves.
 As an active member of the Illinois Association of Professional Process Servers (ILAPPS) and the National Association of Professional Process Servers (NAPPS), I'm always involved with legislation changes and ensuring that I have the most up-to-date information on rules and regulations regarding service of process in our state.
 I will be calling your office next week to set up a phone call or meeting to better understand the needs and challenges of your firm and how XYZ process can help.
 I look forward to speaking with you soon.

 Your signature